avrilcoghlan/vibriowatch/docs/source/virulence.rst

 * `Short guide for those in a hurry: is my isolate predicted to produce cholera toxin`_.
 * `Predicting additional virulence genes in your isolate`_.
 * `Predicting virulence clusters in your isolate`_.
+* `Displaying virulence gene presence/absence on the tree for a collection of isolates`_.

 Short guide for those in a hurry: is my isolate predicted to produce cholera toxin
 ----------------------------------------------------------------------------------